p4lang/p4c/docs/JSON_format.md

 [this](https://github.com/p4lang/p4c/issues/1548) Github issue for more details).
 Given their bmv2 implementation, `assert` and `assume` statements are also useful when tetsing / debugging P4 programs with bmv2.
+- `log_msg`: used for logging user defined messages that can be printed in console later using --log-console option.
+It takes either one argument (string) or two arguments (string and list of arguments in curly brackets separated by comma).
+In first case function logs plain string, in second case function logs list of arguments in the format specified by the string.
+Format is a string containing one or more curly braces '{}' that is replaced by values of list.

 Support for additional primitives depends on the architecture being used.